GazzolaLab/PyElastica/docs/README.rst

 Implementations
 ----------------
-There are currently two versions of Elastica:
+There are currently two versions of Elastica.

 Pyelastica
 ~~~~~~~~~~